-A classic Chinese Buddhist temple is typically a building complex consisted of several courtyards as shown in the illustration below.
+A classic Chinese Buddhist temple is typically a building complex consisting of several courtyards as shown in the illustration below.

 The first is the entrance building, known as Mountain Gate (山门), with a square in front and three gates that represent the doors to freedom from three constraints.

-The three constraints are generated by our obsessions with a temporary self-identity, with a fixed perspective and with the illusive world manifested from our own thought.
+The three constraints are generated by our obsessions with a temporary self-identity, with a fixed perspective and with the elusive world manifested from our own thought.